 Wagle is the first woman to become president of the Kansas Senate (2013-current).
 A conservative who has been a vocal critic of Democratic Gov. Laura Kelly, Wagle and Kelly have clashed on issues like Medicaid expansion and tax policy.
 Wagle touts her years of work in support of abortion restrictions approved by Kansas lawmakers.
 She’ll continue serving as Senate president while campaigning for the U.S. Senate.
 Wagle is a cancer survivor, and counts health care issues among her top priorities, saying government health care isn’t the answer to challenges in the industry.

-Filed paperwork to run or explore the race:
+Filed paperwork to run:

 - Gabriel Mark Robles, from Topeka

 Bollier began her political career by winning a seat in the Kansas House of Representatives in 2010 as a moderate Republican.
 In 2016, Johnson County voters elected her to the Kansas Senate.
 In summer 2018, Senate Republican leaders removed her from her leadership position on the Senate health committee for endorsing Democrat Sharice Davids over 3rd District Republican Rep. Kevin Yoder.
 Months later, Bollier left the Republican Party.
 Bollier is an outspoken supporter of Medicaid expansion, and for three years was the main sponsor of legislation that would allow judges to temporarily take guns away from people determined to be risks to themselves or others, known as “red flag” laws.